US seeks changes to coal program, but Trump could alter path

 BILLINGS, Mont.
-(AP) — U.S. officials say a yearlong review shows coal sales from public lands need to be modernized to deal with climate change and give taxpayers a fair return.
+(AP) — U.S. officials said Wednesday that a yearlong review shows coal sales from public lands need to be modernized to deal with climate change and give taxpayers a fair return, but it’s uncertain whether the incoming Trump administration will follow through.

-The Interior Department imposed a moratorium on new coal sales last year.
-It’s now considering raising royalty rates and requiring compensation from mining companies to offset coal’s effect on climate change.
+The Interior Department imposed a moratorium on new coal sales last year following longstanding complaints from federal investigators and members of Congress that the program was shortchanging taxpayers.

-President-elect Donald Trump has promised to rescind the moratorium, putting the reform effort in doubt.
+In a preliminary report released Wednesday as part of a broad review of U.S. coal sales, Interior officials said they were considering raising coal royalty rates and requiring compensation from mining companies to offset the climate change effects of burning the fuel.

-Outgoing Interior Secretary Sally Jewell said Wednesday that publicly owned coal accounts for 10 percent of total U.S. greenhouse-gas emissions.
-She says the public will demand the government deal with subsidized fossil fuels that contribute to climate change.
+Publicly owned coal accounts for 10 percent of total U.S. greenhouse-gas emissions.

 Most Read Stories